Swansboro, North Carolina: Town government

-The Town of Swansboro is governed by five Board of Commissioner members and the Mayor.
-The Commissioners are elected for four-year and two-year terms.
+The Town of Swansboro is governed by the mayor and five commissioners (who form the Board of Commissioners).
+The commissioners are elected for four-year and two-year terms.
 The Mayor is elected for a four-year term.
 They are elected as Town-wide representatives.
-The Mayor presides at all meetings as the "Chairman" of the Board of Commissioners.
-The mayor votes only to break a tie, and the Mayor Pro Tem is appointed by the Commissioners and conducts the meetings in the absence of the Mayor.
+The mayor presides at all meetings as the chairman of the Board of Commissioners, and votes only to break a tie.
+The mayor pro tem is appointed by the commissioners and presides over meetings in the absence of the mayor.

 Demographics

 2020 census

 As of the 2020 United States census, there were 3,744 people, 1,360 households, and 755 families residing in the town.